grrlopes/Nottub/README.md

 nottub
 =======

-nottub is in use in reference and includes a number of features and dynamic feature from Api.
+nottub is used in reference and includes a number of features and dynamic feature from Api.

 ## Dependencies:
 ```